 Attractions are the lifeblood of theme parks.
 We’ve took it upon ourselves to rank the attractions at each theme park, to check out all of the parks click here.
 In today’s post we’ll rank the attractions at the ever-changing Hollywood Studios.
 Before the rankings, let’s brush up on the rules.

-Hollywood Studios recently added two new attractions, Slinky Dog Dash and Alien Swirling Saucers, in the newly opened Toy Story Land.
-While this doesn’t solve the park’s capacity problem or give guests enough to do for a full day there, it does add two decent attractions to the park’s lineup.
+Hollywood Studios has added Toy Story Land and Star Wars: Galaxy’s Edge over the last few years.
+That has added three (soon to be four) attractions to DHS.
+While this doesn’t solve the park’s capacity problem or give guests enough to do for a full day there, it does add a few decent attractions to the park’s lineup.

 - No Meet & Greets.
 These are impossible to rank as each experience is unique.
 Also, I don’t particularly like them.